 Lastly, Caitlin complains that her cat defecates in her back garden.
 Caitlin is, it appears, a proud gardener and quite good at it.
 She complains bitterly that her cat goes to the loo in her garden and even looks at her when she’s doing it in a challenging way.
 I wonder why Caitlin has not provided Betty with a cat litter and trained her to use it?
 This last irritating behavioral trait appears to be in the hands of Caitlin, herself, to fix.

-Two last points, I am making a presumption that Caitlin Moran is writing in a serious vein and not writing a spoof of some sort.
-Also, I believe that Caitlin knows all the points I have made about cat behavior but has deliberately ignored them.
+I have two final points to make: I am making a presumption that Caitlin Moran is writing in a serious vein and not writing a spoof of some sort and I believe that Caitlin knows all the points I have made about cat behavior but has deliberately ignored them.